firepear/homefarm/README.md

   `detached`.
 There is no reason to remove detached project stanzas unless you wish to clean up the file, and leaving them in place makes it easy to re-attach later.
+* To change the user a node is running a project as:
+  * Set project state to `detached`
+  * Run the `update-projects` playbook
+  * Update the user info and set the state to `active`
+  * Re-run the playbook.

 Then run `'ansible-playbook update-projects.yml'` to have the changes pushed out to the node(s).